taylorfturner/taylorfturner_old/README.md

 ## About ME

-- Principal ML Engineer with over half a decade of niche real-world experience
+- :office: Principal ML Engineer with over half a decade of niche real-world experience
-- L3 Candidate in the CFA Program
+- :book: L3 Candidate in the CFA Program
-- Ex hedge fund analyst specializing in sentiment analysis
+- :moneybag: Previous hedge fund analyst specializing in designing trading systems and sentiment analysis models
-- Trade my own PA using quantitative systems
+- :chart_with_upwards_trend: I trade my own PA using quantitative systems